European market potential for speciality coffee

-In addition to the growing consumer interest in specialty coffee in Germany, the country’s coffee sector also has a number of specialised importers.
+In addition to the growing consumer interest in speciality coffee in Germany, the country’s coffee sector also has a number of specialised importers.
 They buy small volumes of high-quality, single-origin or fair trade coffee.
 Examples of small and large specialised importers in Germany include Rehm & Co (high-quality coffees), Touton Specialties Coffee (high-quality coffees), GEPA (fair trade), Rapunzel (organic and fair trade), El Puente (fair trade) and Slokoffie (organic sustainable coffee).

-Eastern European market for specialty coffee is small but has potential
+Eastern European market for speciality coffee is small but has potential

-The Eastern European market for specialty coffee is a lot smaller than in North Western markets, but it shows interesting potential.
-The largest and fastest growing Eastern European markets for specialty coffee are Czech Republic, Hungary, Poland and Romania.
+The Eastern European market for speciality coffee is a lot smaller than in North Western markets, but it shows interesting potential.
+The largest and fastest growing Eastern European markets for speciality coffee are Czech Republic, Hungary, Poland and Romania.

-In Poland, the number of specialty coffee shops is on the rise.
-In Romania, the number of specialty coffee shops went up from only three to more than 90 coffee shops between 2013 and 2019.
-The number of coffee shops in Hungary has also grown exponentially in the last few years, reaching approximately 150 specialty coffee shops in 2019.
+In Poland, the number of speciality coffee shops is on the rise.
+In Romania, the number of speciality coffee shops went up from only three to more than 90 coffee shops between 2013 and 2019.
+The number of coffee shops in Hungary has also grown exponentially in the last few years, reaching approximately 150 speciality coffee shops in 2019.

 Examples of specialised independent coffee shops in Eastern Europe include: Rebel Bean, Plato Café and Misto Café (Czech Republic), Two Minutes and The Urbanist (Romania), Black Sheep and The Goat Herder (Hungary), and Java Coffee Roasters and Hayb Coffee (Poland).

 Coffee chains are also growing fast in Eastern Europe.
 Romania had the fastest outlet growth in all of Europe in 2019: 28%.
 McCafé, Starbucks, Caffè Nero and Costa Coffee are examples of large chains in Eastern Europe.
 The growing number of coffee shops and micro roasters in Eastern Europe illustrates the consumer interest in incorporating quality and variety in their coffee.

-As the specialty niche market begins to flourish in the region, different actors in Eastern European countries have been joining the Specialty Coffee Association (SCA).
+As the speciality niche market begins to flourish in the region, different actors in Eastern European countries have been joining the Specialty Coffee Association (SCA).
 Bulgaria, Czechia, Hungary, Lithuania, Poland, Slovakia and Romania have their own national SCA chapters.
 Czechia is also home to the Coffee Embassy, in Prague, whose mission it is to educate and promote coffee culture in the country.